symfony/symfony-docs/cookbook/controller/argument_value_resolver.rst

 .. note::

     Prior to Symfony 3.1, this logic was resolved within the ``ControllerResolver``.
-The old functionality is moved to the ``LegacyArgumentResolver``, which contains the previously used resolving logic.
+The old functionality is rewritten to the aforementioned value resolvers.

 Adding a Custom Value Resolver
 ------------------------------

 Adding a new value resolver requires one class and one service defintion.
-In the next example, you'll create a value resolver to inject the ``User`` object from the security system..
+In the next example, you'll create a value resolver to inject the ``User`` object from the security system.
 Given you write the following action::

     namespace AppBundle\Controller;